 Read multiple books simultaneously.
 I like to listen to one audiobook and read one physical book.
 This has quite literally doubled the number of books I read in a month.
-Sometimes I can get through a few audiobooks in a week (I worked my way up to 2x speed over the years, but even listening at average speed still adds to your book count) if they’re not super long.
+Sometimes I can get through a few audiobooks in a week (I worked my way up to 2.75x speed over the years, but even listening at average speed still adds to your book count) if they’re not super long.
 Keep your book or e-reader in your bag and read on your lunch break, while you’re having coffee, or when you need to wind down.
 Try to mix up the genres so you don’t get too confused going back and forth.

 Prioritize reading.
 If you just keep saying, “I wish I read more books,” but don’t actually make time for it, then you’re never going to read more.
 You may want to even schedule it into your day.
 If you use a planner or practice time-blocking, try just scheduling 15-30 minutes of reading time, and then when you sit down to fulfill that, put your phone in another room.
 If you read without distractions for just a small portion of every day, you’ll form a habit and it’ll become much easier – and more desirable – to read more often!